 The airship was as steady as solid ground, with only a light breeze stirring the air.
 The whir of propellers and the chunk-chunk of the engines kept up a steady rhythm.

 While Jonathan generally disliked air travel, the airship was not without its comforts.
 At any rate, it was preferable to being on the ground at the moment.
-Jonathan had nonetheless plopped herself into a chair with an audible sigh.
+Jonathan had nonetheless ploppedhimself into a chair with an audible sigh.
 Then he rang the bell for tea.

 His first inclination had been absinthe, but the bright green bottle had lost its appeal at the moment.
 It reminded him of Parson Sinews, his furious battle with the police as they made their arrest.
 It was hard to believe that had only been the night before.

 Across from Jonathan sat Abraham Palmer.
 To his left, Miss Monday.
-And to his right, Roderick Steen, Kipper Lockwood, and Kass.
+And to his right, Roderick Steen, Kipper Lockwood, and Kas.
 He had been surprised to find Roderick aboard his ship when he, Palmer, and Monday had finally reached Newgate.
 Apparently, Mr. Lockwood—with the help of some of the airship crew—had managed to rescue Roderick, who had been trapped in a cell, surrounded by zombies.
 They had not found Parson Sinews, but thanks to Miss Monday’s efforts, they now knew that Sinews was being held prisoner by the Resurrectionists.

-After a long, trying day, tea was not just a comfort.
-It was a necessity.
+After a long, trying day, tea was not just a comfort;; it was a necessity.
 It was served with sandwiches and sweets, lemon tarts and soft warm bread.
-Because Kip and Kass had rescued his best friend, Jonathan had thought it appropriate to invite them to tea.
+Because Kip and Kas had rescued his best friend, Jonathan had thought it appropriate to invite them to tea.

 He watched Kip tear into his sandwich with relish.
 He wore a mustache of tea on his upper lip.
 Miss Monday sipped her tea delicately, her eyes scanning the room warily.